-James H. Heller, chair of the firm's Products Liability Practice Group and co-chair of the Commercial Litigation Department, joined the firm in August 1985.
+James H. Heller, chair of the firm's Product Liability Practice Group and co-chair of the Commercial Litigation Department, joined the firm in August 1985.
 Jim is a member of the firm's Board of Directors.
 Jim practices out of the Philadelphia office.
 Jim handles complex commercial disputes and catastrophic personal injury claims.

 During his tenure at Cozen O’Connor, Jim has had extensive litigation experience, trying more than 50 cases to verdict or judgment in state and federal courts throughout the United States.
 Jim is the national coordinating attorney and national trial attorney for an international product manufacturer.
 He has litigated hundreds of products' liability matters throughout the United States, many of which involve serious personal injury or wrongful death claims from residential fires or neurological injuries from exposure to carbon monoxide.
 A number of these claims have been pursued on a class action basis.